svalinn/pydagmc/docs/source/index.md

 # Welcome to PyDAGMC

-PyDAGMC is a Python interface for interacting with DAGMC `.h5m` files through the embedded topological relationships and metadata contained within.
+PyDAGMC is a Python interface for interacting with DAGMC `.h5m` files through the embedded topological relationships represented by conventional metadata therein.
 These interactions occur through a set of Python classes corresponding to DAGMC’s metadata Group, Volume, and Surface groupings in the mesh database.
 This interface is intended to provide a simple interface for obtaining